blongho/worldCountryData/README.md

 ```

 5. Get the flag of a country using

 ```
 // Demonstrating with Sweden
-/* You can get the flag of a country by using the two iso alpha2 or alpha3 or the country name.
-The attribute is case-insensitive "se == SE == sE == Se"
+//You can get the flag of a country by using the two iso alpha2 or alpha3 or the country name.
-This gives you a result
-*/
+//The attribute is case-insensitive "se == SE == sE == Se"

 final int flag = CountryFlag.of("se"); // use "se" or "sE" or "SE" or "Se"
 // or
-final int flag = CountryFlag.of("swe"); // or
+final int flag = CountryFlag.of("swe");

-//
+// or
 final int flag = CountryFlag.of("sweden");

 // Set the image of an imageView